neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/The Last Picture Show.md

 ---

 # The Last Picture Show (1971)

-In 1951, a group of high schoolers come of age in a bleak, isolated, atrophied North Texas town that is slowly dying, both culturally and economically.
+​​In 1951, a group of high schoolers come of age in a bleak, isolated, atrophied North Texas town that is slowly dying, both culturally and economically.

+**8.0** on [object Object]